Lighting technician, broadcasting/film/video

 - check the focusing of lighting at rehearsals

-- change lighting between shots, as necessary
+- make lighting adjustments between shots as necessary

-- programme and operate lighting consoles
+- program and operate lighting consoles

 In more senior roles, you'll also need to:

-- review footage shots with the director
+- review footage with the director to evaluate lighting effectiveness

 - decide on the lighting crew numbers and equipment needed and then employ the crew and hire the equipment